 Orleans County Restorative Justice Center — $5,000Pro Bono Legal Clinics

 The Orleans County Restorative Justice Center empowers community members to restore relationships that have been harmed by conflict, addresses the underlying roots of conflict and crime, and improves the quality of life in our community.
-They currently hold a monthly pro bono clinic for residents of Orleans County and will start up an Elder Law Clinic.
+They currently hold a monthly pro bono clinic for residents of Orleans County and a quarterly Elder Law Clinic.
 The areas of focus include family, tenant/landlord, debt and SSI, as well as issues specific to the elderly.
-Funding will assist with support staff for the clinic.
+Funding will assist with support staff for the clinics.

 The mission of Steps is to assist in the transition to a safe, independent life for all those who have been affected physically, sexually, emotionally, or economically by domestic abuse and to promote a culture that fosters justice and safety.
 Steps has expanded their clinic to accommodate the increasing volume of survivors.
 Grant funding will continue to support the expanded weekly clinic and abbreviated twice-monthly legal clinic, and will add a weekly educational clinic available to low-income survivors of dating and domestic violence residing in Chittenden County.

 The Community Restorative Justice Center — $6,500The Legal Program

 The Community Restorative Justice Center, Inc. provides opportunities for people to change the way they treat each other in order to maintain communities as safe and enjoyable places to live, work and play.
 The Legal Program includes a monthly Legal Clinic that provides one-time legal advice and assistance at no cost to residents of Caledonia and Essex counties.
 Grant funding will help support the Legal Program Coordinator.

 Vermont Bar Association — Carry-OverLow Bono County Projects